kailash-manasarovar/statement/docs/timeline/2026/august.md

     <source src="/content/vids/put-out-the-fire-will-you.mp4" type="video/mp4">
 </video>

-- Quint is fight.
+- Mr Quint is fight.
-- Matt Hooper is flight.
+- Mr Hooper is flight.
 - Chief Brody is freeze, initially, then he works his way back up through flight and fight to destroy the shark and save the day.
 - A little bit like us.